Archives | Access and Services

 Help is as close as the Archives of the Diocese of Green Bay.

-The Archives collect, preserve, survey, appraise, arrange, describe, store, and provide access (when feasible) to records and papers about the Diocese and the Catholic Community of Northeastern Wisconsin.
-These records date from the mid-nineteenth century to the present.
+The Archives collect, preserve, survey, appraise, arrange, describe, store, and provide access (when feasible) to records and papers about the Diocese and the Catholic community of northeast Wisconsin.
+These records date from the roughly 1850 to the present.

-While the Archives mainly serve the Diocese’s administration, staff, and parishes, Archives also assist scholars and family genealogists in line with church, state, and federal laws and accepted archival practices.
+While the Archives mainly serve the Diocese’s administration, staff, and parishes, Archives also assist scholars and family genealogists in accord with church, state, and federal laws and accepted archival practices.

-- sacramental records of all parish churches in the Diocese (all pre-1920 microfiched sacramental records are open to the general public)
+- most sacramental records of all parish churches in the Diocese (all pre-1930 microfiched sacramental records are open to the general public); sacramental records of baptisms, weddings, and deaths are more complete than sacramental records of First Communions and confirmations

 - handwritten, typed, and printed documents